Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 Suppose that $N$ is a smooth connected normal subgroup of $G$.
 Then $N$ is pseudo-reductive and also $C\cap N$ is a Cartan subgroup of $N$.
 (This holds in particular for $N = \mathcal D(G)$.) \end{prop} \begin{prf} These are \cite[Prop.\ 1.2.4, Prop.\ 1.2.6 and Lem.\ 1.2.5(ii)]{CGP15}. \end{prf}

 \begin{prop} Let $G$ be a pseudo-reductive group over a field $k$.
 Then $\mathrm Z_G$ is exactly the intersection of all Cartan subgroups of $G$.
 Consequently, if $N$ is a smooth connected normal subgroup of $G$, then $\mathrm Z_N = N\cap\mathrm Z_G$. \end{prop} \begin{prf} As $\mathrm Z_G$ is contained in every Cartan subgroup of $G$, it is clearly contained in their intersection $I$.
 Moreover, $I$ commutes with every Cartan subgroup $C$ (since $C$ is commutative).
 Therefore, for the inverse inclusion $I\subseteq\mathrm Z_G$, it suffices to show that $G$ is generated by its Cartan subgroups (cf.\ \cite[Prop.\ 1.92]{Mil17}).
-But this is clear, since both the claim $G = G^t\cdot C$, as well as the final claim in the statement, now follow from the two propositions above. \end{prf}
+But this is clear, since the property $G = G^t\cdot C$ follows from the two propositions above, as does then the final claim in the statement. \end{prf}

 The following proposition appears to generalize \cite[Lem.\ 4.1.1]{CP15}, where it is assumed in addition that $H$ is pseudo-reductive (and whose proof also depends on deep statements about the structure of $G$ and $H$, while our proof is significantly simpler).